tensorflow/docs/site/en/guide/profiler.md

 To profile on the GPU, you must:

-1. Install CUDA 10.2.89 or newer
+1. Install CUDA® Toolkit 10.1 or newer.
+To profile multiple GPUs, install CUDA® Toolkit 10.2 or later.
+CUDA® Toolkit 10.1 supports only single GPU profiling.
-1. Install CUPTI and ensure that it exists on the path.
+1. Ensure CUPTI exists on the path:

     *   Run `ldconfig -p | grep libcupti`